Arizona Wildcats men's basketball: Arizona State

-Since Arizona State became a University on December 5, 1958, Arizona leads ASU 83–58.
-Since both schools joined the Pac-10 conference in the 1978–79 season Arizona leads ASU 69–30.
-Since Lute Olson took over as head coach for the 1983–84 season Arizona leads ASU 67–20.
-Sean Miller took over for the 2009–2010 season Arizona & finished with a 17–7 record against ASU.
-Tommy Lloyd is 8–1 all time versus ASU.
+Since Arizona State became a university on December 5, 1958, Arizona leads ASU 84–58.
+Since both schools joined the Pac-10 conference in the 1978–79 season, Arizona leads ASU 70–30.
+Since Lute Olson took over as head coach for the 1983–84 season, Arizona leads ASU 67–20.
+Sean Miller took over for the 2009–2010 season Arizona and finished with a 17–7 record against ASU.
+Tommy Lloyd is 10–1 all time versus ASU.

-The most recent matchup came in Tempe, AZ on March 4, 2025, with Arizona winning 113–100.
-The largest margin of victory between 97 two teams occurred on February 17, 2024, with Arizona winning 105–60.
-Arizona leads the all-time series with 163–87.
+The most recent matchup came in Tempe, Arizona on January 31, 2026, with Arizona winning 87–74.
+The largest margin of victory between the two teams occurred on February 17, 2024, with Arizona winning 105–60.
+Arizona leads the all-time series with 165–87.

 UCLA

 Since then, the two schools competed for the Pac-10 (now Pac-12) Championship every year, with the two teams winning 24 out of the 32 conference titles, and 9 of 18 conference tournament titles.
 Arizona clinched their first conference title in 1986, when they won on the road at UCLA in Olson's third season.
 The UCLA-Arizona basketball rivalry is still seen as the match up of the two premier teams in the conference.
 Also, the performance of the two schools influences the national opinion of the conference.
-California Coach Mike Montgomery has stated, "...If those two are not good, the conference is not perceived as being good.
+California Coach Mike Montgomery stated, "If those two are not good, the conference is not perceived as being good.
 People don't give credit to the schools across the board in the league."
 Since the mid-1980s, Arizona has also had a basketball rivalry with UCLA, as the two schools competed for the Pac-10 Championship every year.
 Since 1985 the two teams have combined to win 26 out of the 36 conference titles.
 The UCLA-Arizona basketball rivalry still is seen as the match up of the two premier teams in the conference.
 Also, the performance of the two schools influences the national opinion of the conference.

-The most recent matchup came November 14, 2025, where Arizona beat UCLA 69–65.
+The most recent matchup came on November 14, 2025, where Arizona beat UCLA 69–65.
 The Arizona Wildcats trailed the all-time series lead by UCLA with 64–51.